The Health Effects of Flickering Light

 The LED Sensitivity Survey is an attempt to begin to collect the experiences of individuals with sensitivity to LED lights and/or screens with the intention of informing the public, the lighting and computer industries, the medical community, and policy makers.
 While this survey is a survey of adults, possible effects on the health and learning of children should also be a significant consideration of future research.

 A preliminary analysis of survey responses shows that respondents sensitive to LED lights and/or screens do not have the photophobia typically experienced by migraine patients, which is sensitivity to the brightness of any light, because respondents are not bothered by sunlight.
 Rather, their experience of light aversion is specific to the kind of light produced by LED lights/screens.
 Most survey responses are consistent with flicker, rather than blue light or light brightness, being the main noxious stimulus, although some contribution of blue light remains a possibility.
-Respondents tend to report multiple symptoms that may include headache, pain in or near the eye, eye muscle pain, dry eye, spatial disorientation, nausea, scalp allodynia (sensitivity to normally innocuous stimuli), concentration and short-term memory problems, sleep abnormalities, anxiety or depression, and various additional symptoms that suggest changes in the nervous system due to sensitization.
+Respondents tend to report multiple symptoms that may include headache, pressure in the head, pain in or near the eye, eye muscle pain, dry eye, spatial disorientation, nausea, scalp allodynia (sensitivity to normally innocuous stimuli), concentration and short-term memory problems, sleep abnormalities, anxiety or depression, and various additional symptoms that suggest changes in the nervous system due to sensitization.
 Symptoms, while partially overlapping, vary among individuals.
 Symptoms tend to also partially overlap with symptoms experienced by people with other disorders that involve photophobia, including dry eye, migraine, and concussion (mild traumatic brain injury), including longer-term symptoms that mimic longer-term concussion symptoms.
 Diel et al. (2021) recently argued that photophobia and other overlapping symptoms in dry eye, migraine, and concussion suggest that particular peripheral and central nervous system signaling pathways and neuroinflammatory processes may be common to and underlie symptoms of these conditions.
 The fact that symptoms survey respondents attribute to LEDs also overlap with symptoms of these other photophobia conditions suggests the possibility that LED flicker may trigger subsets of the same symptom-creating nervous system signaling pathways and/or neuroinflammation in sensitive individuals.
 If this is the case, it has implications not only for individuals whose primary complaint is LED sensitivity, but also for those recovering from concussion or experiencing migraine or dry eye, for whom LED flicker might not only exacerbate existing signaling problems, but may even trigger additional adverse effects.

 If you are fortunate enough to be in the majority of people who are relatively insensitive to light flicker, I ask you to please consider the experiences of people sensitive to light flicker with an open mind.
-I was personally surprised to learn that the pain or disorientation that I can experience from light flicker or repetitive patterns, often immediately and without warning, isn't everyone's universal experience, as it feels like such a fundamental physiological response to me, like the pain felt in the instant of touching a hot stove is a nearly-universal physiological response.
+I was personally surprised to learn that the pain or disorientation that I can experience from light flicker, often immediately and without warning, isn't everyone's universal experience, as it feels like such a fundamental physiological response to me, like the pain felt in the instant of touching a hot stove is a nearly-universal physiological response.
 Please be open to the possibility that different people experience light flicker quite differently.

 Jennifer Hackett, PhD